Aman0509/learningReact/016-forms-and-user-input/README.md

 ```

 By mixing built-in validation attributes with custom validation logic, you can create robust and user-friendly forms.
 Built-in attributes reduce the amount of code you need to write for common validation tasks, while custom logic enables you to handle more complex scenarios.
 This approach provides flexibility and ensures a better user experience by combining the best of both worlds.

+## Using Third-Party Form Libraries

+In this module, we learned how to handle forms in React, including capturing and validating input values using both custom logic and browser features.
+Additionally, we should be aware of third-party libraries like [React Hook Form](https://react-hook-form.com/) and [Formik](https://formik.org/) that simplify form handling and validation.
+Exploring these libraries can be beneficial for our development process, even though it's important to understand and be able to implement form handling and validation from scratch in React.

 ---